UCL/rsd-engineeringcourse/session10/05construction.md

 ### Refactoring bad-boids

-Our exercise put our knowledge into practice by refactoring 'Bad Boids', some intentionally-bad code that mimicked the motion of a flock of birds.
+Our exercise put our knowledge into practice by refactoring 'bad-boids', some intentionally-bad code that mimics the motion of a flock of birds.

 We are looking for: